YPF Vaca Muerta: Who Supplies Their Proppant

 How a Malargüe supplier enters the YPF qualification process

 YPF procurement follows a multi-step qualification: laboratory certification, site audit, sample retest, pilot cargo (typically 2,000-5,000 tons), and finally commercial volume award.
-For an API 19C-certified Malargüe deposit at 30 km from Rincón, the critical checkpoints are (i) sustained wash-plant output, (ii) truck corridor reliability, (iii) sample consistency across extraction zones, and (iv) financial structure credible at take-or-pay scale.
-See API 19C certification.
+For an API 19C and ISO 13503-2 tested Malargüe deposit at 35 km from the wellhead, the critical checkpoints are (i) sustained wash-plant output, (ii) truck corridor reliability, (iii) sample consistency across extraction zones, and (iv) financial structure credible at take-or-pay scale.
+See API 19C testing.

 Outlook

-YPF's completions program continues to expand through 2027 as evacuation capacity is resolved.
-Proppant demand from this single operator is likely to push toward 3 Mt/yr by 2027.
-A diversified supplier base is not a nice-to-have — it is a capex-preserving risk-management imperative.
+YPF's completions program continues to expand as evacuation capacity is resolved.
+Proppant demand from this single operator is likely to push toward 2.5 to 3 Mt/yr by 2030 as basin volumes grow.
+A diversified supplier base is not a nice-to-have, it is a capex-preserving risk-management imperative.

 Evaluating an investment in Argentine frac sand?